 - What is the best website feedback tool?

-Website feedback is inherently data collected from people who visit your website.
 It can be both quantitative and qualitative data, depending on which questions you ask.
-The best results usually come by combining the two, but more on that later.
+The best results usually come from combining the two, but more on that later.
 Let’s start at the beginning.

 What should I think about when collecting website feedback?